mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 Normally the Autocrew can be given instructions by anyone designated as a crewmember, with preference given to those with responsibility for the relevant area.
-Thus when the pilot gives orders to the auto- manoeuvring system these will over-rule whatever the steward has told it to do.
+Thus when the pilot gives orders to the auto-manoeuvring system these will over-rule whatever the steward has told it to do.
 There are exceptions to this; the three RVSC employees aboard can over-rule anything the Travellers have ordered the system to do